Er1807/RTMP-HLS-Docker/README.md

 # RTMP-HLS-Docker

-endpoints are located at /live/<streamkey> for RTMP and /live/<streamkey>/index.m3u8 for HLS
+endpoints are located at /live/streamkey for RTMP and /live/streamkey/index.m3u8 for HLS

 Current delay is under 10 seconds.
-Make sure your keyframe interval is at 1second or less.
+Make sure your keyframe interval is 1 seconds.

 This docker container has no security for who is allowed to stream.
 Make sure to restric the access.